Yelp/data_pipeline/CONTRIBUTING.rst

     $ git checkout -b name-of-your-bugfix-or-feature

 Now you can make your changes locally.

+See :doc:`index` for information about setting up TDD tools.

 3. When you're done making changes, check that your changes pass style and unit tests, including testing other Python versions with tox::